 - Place slices with grain of onion without cutting through completely as thin as possible (strips should still be attached to the root)

-- Place 3 horizontal slices halfway up the onion without cutting through completely
+- Place 3 horizontal slice halfway up the onion without cutting through completely

-- Slice onion against grain as thin as possible
+- Slice onion against grain as thing as possible

 - When the onion gets too thin to slice again, tip onion onto the face of the last cut.
 Proceed to place slices until you get to the stem